This might be the most controversial graduation speech of all time

 Abu-Jamal has maintained his innocence, but the Supreme Court in Philadelphia upheld his conviction twice.
 He was sentenced to death, but in late 2011 prosecutors agreed to stop pursuing the death penalty and to take him off of death row.

-You can listen to the entirety of Mumia Abu-Jamal’s 1999 speech at Evergreen here:
+You can listen to the entirety of Mumia Abu-Jamal’s 1999 speech here:

-NOW WATCH: This North Korean college graduation ceremony looks an awful lot like a funeral

 Business Insider Emails & Alerts